Disrupting Rumination with Recursion

 The Clown in the Bathrobe

-I still think about the first-grade talent show at school.
-I had signed up to be a clown and came in with a bathrobe and giggles, but no jokes.
-Instead, I asked the kids to rhyme words with me.
+I still think about the first-grade talent show.
+I had signed up to be a clown and showed up with a bathrobe and giggles, but no jokes.
+So I asked the kids to rhyme words with me instead.

 I'm fifty.

-This way of thinking is known as rumination.
-It happens when your mind will not stop replaying something awkward, impactful, or painful.
-Conversations, decisions, mistakes, and embarrassing moments circle endlessly as if the right angle might finally make it make sense.
+That is rumination.
+The mind returning, again and again, to something awkward, impactful, or unresolved.
+Conversations, decisions, moments that will not sit still — circling as if the right angle might finally make it make sense.

 It is not reflection.
 It is repetition.
-And for a long time, it ran my life.
+And I spent decades treating it like the enemy.

 What am I noticing this time?